Adaptive 3D Mesh Steganography Based on Feature-Preserving Distortion: Introduction

-For 3D mesh steganography, most algorithms rely on moving mesh vertices to embed messages.
-Early algorithms \cite{Cayre2003,Wang2005,Cheng2006,Chao2009,Itier2017,Li2017} focus on how to enlarge embedding capacity while giving rise to a small amount of mesh distortion.
-However, with the advent of 3D steganalyzers \cite{LFS208,LFS52,LFS64,LFS76,ELFS124,NVT2021,WFS228}, the above algorithms show poor anti-steganalysis performance.
-Therefore steganographers have attached importance to steganographic security, i.e., the anti-steganalysis ability of steganography. \cite{LZY2017} is the first work to do so.
-In 2D steganography, a large number of studies have verified that adaptive steganography is an effective approach to improving steganographic security, such as classical spatial algorithms HUGO \cite{HUGO2010}, WOW \cite{WOW2012}, S-UNIWARD \cite{S-UNIWARD2014} and some ones tailored for JEPG images \cite{S-UNIWARD2014, Guo2014, Guo2015}.
-Inspired by this, Zhou \emph{et al.} \cite{VND2018} applied the design framework of 2D adaptive steganography \cite{Gibbs2011} to 3D settings.
-While their algorithm achieves satisfactory results in anti-steganalysis, it involves non-adaptive embedding, namely LSB replacement (LSBR), hindering the improvement of steganographic security to a certain extent.
-Consequently, we need a more adaptive embedding method.
+In 3D mesh steganography, most algorithms rely on moving mesh vertices to embed messages.
+Early algorithms \cite{Cayre2003,Wang2005,Cheng2006,Chao2009,Itier2017,Li2017} focused on enlarging the embedding capacity while minimizing mesh distortion.
+However, with the advent of 3D steganalyzers \cite{LFS208,LFS52,LFS64,LFS76,ELFS124,NVT2021,WFS228}, these algorithms are now easily detectable.
+Consequently, steganographers have shifted their focus to steganographic security, i.e., anti-steganalysis ability.
+Li \emph{et al.} \cite{LZY2017} were the first to do so, but their algorithm can resist only a few 3D steganalyzers.
+Numerous studies in 2D steganography have demonstrated that incorporating adaptability into algorithms is an effective means of enhancing steganographic security.
+This strategy relies on the principle of minimal impact embedding \cite{fridrich2007practical}, which involves two core procedures: minimizing a suitably-defined distortion and practical steganography coding.
+Since Syndrome Trellis Code (STC) \cite{FIller2011} has become the standard methodology for practical embedding, most approaches to adaptive steganography strive to find a distortion model that performs well experimentally.
+Examples include the classical spatial algorithms HUGO \cite{HUGO2010}, WOW \cite{WOW2012}, and S-UNIWARD \cite{S-UNIWARD2014}, as well as some algorithms tailored for JPEG images \cite{S-UNIWARD2014, Guo2014, Guo2015}.
+Building on this idea, Zhou \emph{et al.} \cite{VND2018} applied the design framework for 2D adaptive steganography \cite{Gibbs} to 3D settings.
+They proposed two geometric-feature-related distortion models: vertex normal based distortion and curvature based distortion.
+Although their algorithm achieves satisfactory results in countering steganalysis, it involves nonadaptive embedding, namely least significant bit replacement (LSBR), which somewhat limits its potential for improving steganographic security.